Stakeholder Collaboration And Transparency

 • Compliance with sustainability standards

-• Improvement of sustainability standards
+• Improvement of sustainability performance and implementations

-Employees and workers
+6Employees and workers

-• Develop employee skills and knowledge through training and conduct performance and feedback review.
+• Develop employee skills and knowledge

-• Improve health and safety measures and workplace conditions.
+• Improve health and safety measures and workplace conditions

 • Support livelihoods and welfare

-OSH Committee meetings
+• OSH committee meetings

 Smallholders play an integral role in the production of sustainable palm oil, and ISF understands that they can face tremendous challenges in meeting the high sustainability standards currently adopted by companies that have more resources.
 Should these challenges go unaddressed, smallholders will continue to be excluded from the sustainable palm oil production movement.
 We believe that appropriate mechanisms and strategies need to be put into place to support smallholder inclusion.
-We are exploring ways to have programmes aimed at facilitating smallholders' inclusivity in ISF’s supply chain and are working with industry partners to develop it.

 Corporate Sustainability Initiatives (CSIs)